-In March 2014, the Budget Division will begin working with state agencies to prepare the FY2016-FY2017 agency request budgets, which are required to be submitted by August 31, 2014.
+In March 2018, the Budget Division will begin working with state agencies to prepare the FY2020-FY2021 agency request budgets, which are required to be submitted by August 31, 2018.
 Budget development resources will include deadline notifications, agency-requested training, instructions, directives, manuals and more.

-Current budgets include the Governor’s Executive Budget FY2014 - FY2015 (line-item budget); Priorities and Performance Based Budget FY2014 - FY2015 (activities-based budget); and the Legislatively Approved Budget for the 77th session (FY2014 - FY2015).
-Detailed electronic access to budget information is also provided via the Nevada Open Government website.
+Current budgets include the Governor’s Executive Budget FY2018 - FY2019 (line-item budget); Priorities and Performance Based Budget FY2018 - FY2019 (activities-based budget); and the Legislatively Approved Budget for the 78th session (FY2018 - FY2019).
+Detailed electronic access to budget information is provided via the Nevada Open Government website

 Budgets from prior biennia include the Governor’s Executive Budget and the Legislatively Approved Budget.
-Detailed electronic access to budget information is also provided via the Nevada Open Government website.
+Detailed electronic access to budget information is provided via the Nevada Open Government website

 Also known as activities-based budgeting, the Priorities and Performance Based Budget (PPBB) provides a budget which clearly identifies and measures the services delivered to citizens.
 It provides a tool for detailing and prioritizing the State’s core functions, identifying associated costs, and evaluating the resulting outcomes and the State’s return on investments.